Jonasitoelprogramador/Milestone3/README.md

 GitHub: where the files are stored after being "pushed". (link: https://github.com/)

-Flask framework (written in Python programming language) is used to run the backend of the application.
+Flask framework (written in Python programming language): is used to run the backend of the application.
 That is, it deals with requests from the browser and send back the correct HTML template as an HTTP response.

-PyMongo is a module containing tools that are used to connect with the
+PyMongo: is a module containing tools that are used to connect with MongoDB when working in python.

 Color-Calculator was used to find a harmonious and high-contrast colour scheme: (link: https://www.sessions.edu/color-calculator/)